camielverdult/semaphores/README.md

 ## Conclusion

+We have built a program that simulates the queuing system of Baron 1898 and analysed its behaviour to verify that the program flow would not deadlock and displayed normally-distributed results that were to be expected by the random number generation module we used.
 This was a very interesting and fun assignment to do, it has definitely learned me the use of semaphores for thread-based operations.